 Changes

-A list of substantive changes between Version 1 and Version 2 of the Plaine & Easie Code can be found in the Change Log.
+A list of substantive changes between Version 1 and Version 2 of the Plaine and Easie Code can be found in the Change Log.